SeekingWay/Implement-UART-based-on-FPGA/README.md

 # Implement-UART-based-on-FPGA
-Use Verilog HDL implement UART communication based on FPGA\n 2020 New Engineering Alliance-Xilinx Summer School Project.
+Use Verilog HDL implement UART communication based on FPGA.
+This is The 2020 New Engineering Alliance-Xilinx Summer School Project.